Extended Workforce Policy - Procedural Guideline

 These are guidelines and it is recognised that requirements may vary depending on the nature of the work and particular local circumstances.
 Any variations to the arrangements outlined above should be resolved at the College/US level in consultation with the relevant Head of P&OD.
 Any local tariffs and rates should be clearly and consistently communicated at the start of the engagement.

 These same guidelines should be used when assessing the number of hours to include in a part-time or average hours employment contract covering the same duties.

 6. Processing Payment

 Payment of hourly-paid workers and employees is processed by completion of an electronic timesheet.
-Timesheets are created and submitted through the HR/Payroll system either by the individual themselves or by a departmental administrator.
+Timesheets are created and submitted through the P&OD/Payroll system either by the individual themselves or by a departmental administrator.
 Payment for fully approved hours worked is made in the subsequent month.
-You should discuss the approach in your area with your line manager or local administration office and familiarise yourself with approval and payments dates as found on the Pay & Pensions web pages.
+You should discuss the approach in your area with your line manager or local administration office and familiarise yourself with approval and payment dates as found on the Pay & Pensions web pages.

 Some areas still process these hours via the legacy paper system.
 Your local administrator will inform you if this is the case, and explain the arrangements in place to gather data on hours worked.
 The spreadsheet to be used by administrators to submit to payroll is available in the links below.

 Some irregular hours (no fixed work pattern) employees may have their hours processed via the payroll without the need for timesheets.
-They are treated like any other part-time employee and paid on the basis of their average hours presented as a full time equivalent.
-For example someone working 3.5 hours per week would be 0.1fte.
+They are treated like any other part-time employee and paid on the basis of their average hours presented as a full-time equivalent.
+For example, someone working 3.5 hours per week would be 0.1fte.
 As the timing of hours worked often varies for many employees on such irregular hours/average hours contracts the expectation is that the majority will have their pay processed via timesheets.
-Either way any additional hours worked beyond the contractual agreement would also, periodically, be processed in this way.
+Either way, any additional hours worked beyond the contractual agreement would also, periodically, be processed in this way.